jtiala/xqdvd/README.md

 # xqDVD-o-Matic

-A simple site for collecting video suggestions for a DVD collection.
+A simple tool for collecting video suggestions for a DVD collection.

 ## History